 Beyond above mentioned five most popular foreign languages in India, The next five other important and useful foreign languages are Portuguese, Russian, Italian, Arabic and Korean.

 Russian language is popular in India since a very long time.
-However, the demand has declined in last few years.
+However, the demand has declined in last decade or so.
 It is spoken by over 300 million people around the world.
 It is the most geographically widespread language of Eurasia and the largest native language in Europe.

 Read — Russian Course in Delhi